 Professor John Wells, Dean of the School of Health Sciences, welcomed the new partnership saying that the Institute’s research capability combined with the Lifesaving Foundation’s drowning expertise would make for a symbiotic relationship benefitting all at risk from drowning worldwide.
-The Foundation presented a large number of drowning books to WIT Library as the start of a major drowning research resource.
+The Foundation presented a large number of drowning books to SETU Library as the start of a major drowning research resource.

 The launch was attended by representatives from An Garda Síochána Water Unit, Garda Síochána Retired Members Association, Waterford Marine Search and Rescue, The Irish Naval Service, and Waterford Fire Service who listened to presentations by Foundation representatives Professor Joost Bierens (Editor of The Handbook on Drowning, The Netherlands) and Dr Stathis Avramidis (The Hellenic Centre for Disease Control, Athens).